-Since I’m no watermelon-growing expert (see the Great Aphid Infestation of 2009), I checked with a commercial watermelon farmer to get the scoop on picking watermelons.
+Since I’m no watermelon-growing expert, I checked with a commercial watermelon farmer to get the scoop on picking watermelons.

 Last year, the kids and I helped glean a watermelon field after harvest.
 (Gleaning is coming in after the main crop has been harvested, and picking whatever is left over.)

 This field was so abundant that even though the main crop had already been picked and sold, our group harvested more than 10,000 pounds of watermelons for our friends at Sacramento Food Bank & Family Services.

 The farmer and her husband showed us exactly how to know when to harvest watermelons that are sweet, juicy, and ripe.
 Watermelons won’t ripen after you pick them, so harvesting at the right time is important.

 Here are the secrets for knowing when to pick your watermelons.
 We’re going to use nearly all of our senses to decide if a watermelon is ripe and ready to pick.

 Give the melon a gentle smack with your fingertips and listen to the sound.
 Ripe watermelons go “plunk” and unripe ones go “plink.”

 The watermelon should be heavy for its size.
 Moms are usually good at this—ever pick up a baby that looks small but weighs a ton?
 That’s what you’re looking for here.
 One of the melons from our garden weighed 20.5 pounds!

 You’re looking for a couple of different things here.
 The watermelon’s underside should be cream-colored or light yellow.
 If it’s white, it’s not ripe.